spdx/spdx-online-tools/CONTRIBUTING.md

 - **join the mailing list**: Please introduce yourself and let us know a bit about your interest in SPDX!
 The mailing list is our traditional form of communication.
 Join the mailing list, see archive, and manage your subscription at [lists.spdx.org](https://lists.spdx.org/g/Spdx-legal).
 - **join the bi-weekly calls**: Bi-weekly conference call info is sent prior to the calls via the mailing list.
 If you join the mailing list, you should get a recurring invite at the beginning of each calendar year.
 Meeting minutes for the calls are in the [SPDX meetings repo](https://github.com/spdx/meetings/tree/main/legal); historical meeting minutes can be found at http://wiki.spdx.org/

-## Working of the tool
+## Working of the tools

 It works exactly how the java tools works except it takes minimum input from the user and do the rest from those input.

-There are 4 tools in the online tool :
+There are 4 tools in the online tools:

 1. _Validation_ - To verify and validate valid SPDX tag/value file and RDF file.
 1. _Conversion_ - To convert from one SPDX format to another.